 Blog Ambassadors' Miniature Golf Replication Fascination

-It was the first thing I noticed when we visited the Sports Legends Experience on our initial visit—the golf course replicas.
+It was the first thing I noticed when we visited the sports experience on our initial visit—the golf course replicas.
 Of course, the extent of details in each area of the sports experience is extreme, but the expanse of the golf course still shocks me.
 With four separate courses intertwined throughout the area I was amazed to learn that two entire 9-hole courses were created with replicas of some of Pete and Alice Dye’s most famous holes from around the world.

 I’ve always been fascinated by things that are what they aren’t.
 Growing up in the theater with two actor parents I loved to hang out with the set designers.
 Seeing how a pile of materials was constructed to create a full interior of a home, which would then be whisked away or turned around to reveal an entirely different setting was fascinating to me.
 When I visited Disney World in my twenties, my first visit since I was a child, I was intrigued by the way Downtown Disney was really a town, and it also really wasn’t.
 Not surprisingly then, I found myself similarly fascinated with the Pete and Alice Dye Golf Experience.
 The way the multitude of textures, surfaces, and levels make up intricate “sets” for each hole...it’s the most interested I’ve ever been in the game of golf!